This post is also available in: English Français (French)

 One of the key benefits of the Gothic tunnel design is its increased air mass volume compared to other greenhouse structures.
 The pointed roof and taller sidewalls of the Gothic greenhouse allow for a larger internal volume, which acts as a buffer against fluctuations in temperature, humidity, and wind.

-This buffer helps to moderate the environmental conditions, providing a more stable and optimal growing environment for small fruits as we can notice in the drawings below:
+This thermal buffer helps to moderate the environmental conditions, providing a more stable and optimal growing environment for small fruits as we can notice in the drawings below:

 Version in fahrenheit below: